vincentzhang/decentCEM/README.md

 # DecentCEM

-Official repository for the paper "A Simple Decentralized Cross-Entropy Method", Zichen Zhang and Jun Jin and Martin Jagersand and Jun Luo and Dale Schuurmans, NeurIPS 2022, [arXiv link](https://arxiv.org/abs/2212.08235)
+Official repository for the paper "A Simple Decentralized Cross-Entropy Method" [arXiv Link](https://arxiv.org/abs/2212.08235), Zichen Zhang and Jun Jin and Martin Jagersand and Jun Luo and Dale Schuurmans, NeurIPS 2022

 This repo supports tensorflow 1.14, 1.15, mujoco-py 1.50, python3+
 It supports both local mode and cluster mode (formerly Compute Canada, now Digital Research Alliance of Canada)